Stan Cross: Organisational affiliations

 Cross was a foundation member of the Black and White Artists Society (later Club), Sydney, and served as president from 1931 to 1954.
 Their annual trophy "The Stanley" was named for him, with the award taking the shape of the figures in his classic cartoon, "For gorsake, stop laughing: this is serious".

 Other activities and personal life

 Cross also wrote books on accountancy, economics and English grammar, and treatises on soil conservation.
 He painted watercolours and there is some speculation that Cross and George Finey held the first exhibition at David Jones Art Gallery.
-On 17 November 1924, Cross married a 25-year-old clerk Jessie May Hamilton (d.
-1972) at the Waverley Methodist Church in Bondi Junction.
+On 17 November 1924, Cross married a 25-year-old clerk Jessie May Hamilton (died 1972) at the Waverley Methodist Church in Bondi Junction.
 In 1970, he retired from the Melbourne Herald and joined his family at Armidale, New South Wales, where he died on 16 June 1977 at the age of eighty-eight.
 The epitaph on his tombstone reads, "Stop laughing, this is serious".